seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 <details>
 <summary><strong>What's not working ⚠️</strong></summary>

-- [ ] Fingerprint reader - `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time soon.`
+- [ ] Fingerprint reader - `While there is finally a working driver for Linux (python-validity), don't expect macOS driver any time soon.`
-- [ ] PM 981 - `Still unstable.
+- [ ] PM 981 NVME drive - `Still unstable.
 Could work for some, not for others.`

 </details>

 <details>
 <summary><strong>Untested</strong></summary>

-- [ ] Thunderbolt  `No device to test.`
 - [ ] Boot chime
 - [ ] HDMI
 - [ ] FireVault 2